freezurbern/ITCS8190-CourseProject/README.md

    2. Loading coefficients from HDFS
    3. Adding coefficients as columns
    4. Computing dependent variable
+   5. Return DataFrame with input data and prediction
 3. Data Export
    1. Saving computed prediction to HDFS
+4. Calculate R-squared
-4. Searching and Plotting
+5. Searching and Plotting
-   1. TODO
+   1. Install geopandas on the Dataproc JupyterLab instance
+   2. Upload Census polygons to Google Cloud Storage bucket
+   3. Access bucket to load from shapefile
+   4. Plot!

 ## External tools and packages
 In this project, I further developed my knowledge of R to create my data pipeline.
 I chose R for this task because I am using it in another course this semester, and there are two very convienent packages authored by Kyle Walker: